Prison Reform Advocate Faces Federal Gun Charge

 “Investigators recognized the aforementioned inconsistencies as potentially being practice attempts by Friedmann,” the document said.

-According to Friedman’s resumé, he was incarcerated in the Tennessee Department of Corrections from 1992 to 1999.
+According to Friedmann’s resumé, he was incarcerated in the Tennessee Department of Corrections from 1992 to 1999.
 The affidavit in support of the federal complaint says he was convicted in 1989 of armed robbery and assault with the intent to commit firs- degree murder.
 In 1992, he was sentenced for attempted aggravated robbery.

 Ben Raybin, Friedmann’s attorney, told Courthouse News in an email: “We have just received a copy of the new allegations and will respond in the appropriate manner.”